radical-cybertools/radical.owms/README.md

 pip uninstall troy; rm -rf ./build; pip install .

 ### Configuration

-You need a configuration file in the location "~/.troy.cfg".
+You can use a configuration file in the location "~/.troy.cfg".
 An example is provided in `examples/troy.cfg`, you can copy that to "~/.troy.cfg" and customize to your environment.

+Available configuration options are explained in more detailed in the Troy library documentation, and apply mostly to the Troy plugins.

 ### Note to developers: